JackZuelke/JackZuelke.github.io/projects/calculator.md

 Example antiderivations and derivations back to the original function.
 <img class="ui image" src="{{ site.baseurl }}/images/antiderivative.jpg">

 As a last addition, I decided to have a simple graph displaying a visualization of the functions.
 The x and y axes are displayed along with inputs [-10, 10].
 The image below shows the result of x squared, and it's derivative 2x.
+The graph can also be visually scaled to support higher y values.
+The graph made use of the EZ.java library.
 <img class="ui image" src="{{ site.baseurl }}/images/graph_visual.jpg">